Symphony No. 6 (Langgaard): Form

 The work opens with a hymn-like main theme in F major, introduced by second violins before passing into full strings in a five-part polyphony.
 Pianissimo timpani rolls, separated by silences, lead into the second version of the material: a heavily chromatic and dissonant twist of the main theme, ominously accompanied by blows of the church bell.
 According to Cornelius, both versions represent "light and dark" or "Christ and Antichrist".
-Musicologist Bendt Viinholt Nielsen claims that this reflected a dualistic worldview between beauty and destruction, which oppose an complement each other.
+Musicologist Bendt Viinholt Nielsen claims that this reflected a dualistic worldview between beauty and destruction, which oppose and complement each other.
 The music then reaches a maestoso climax on full orchestra, with the first notes of the main theme on the brass.
 This shortened version of the material is a recurring motive throughout the piece.

 Each ensuing variation is named after a type of classical form, which according to Cornelius, points to the abstract nature of the music.
 Variation I (introduzione) opens with menacing tremoli and the motive on doublebasses, which is lyrically taken by clarinets and oboes in a moment of great contrast.
 The music then grows in an expressive and richly scored climax.
 Variation II consists of a fiercely violent and dissonant fugue marked Frenetico marziale ("Insanely warlike"), nearly atonal in its harmony and constantly fortissimo in its dynamics.
 Variation III is a toccata characterized by its quick figures on strings and woodwinds, beginning on pianissimo before a crescendo reaches fortissisimo near the end.
 It also features virtuoso orchestration.

 Variation IV (sonata) opens with the motive on full orchestra in a massive climax, leading to a bellicose polyphonic development of the material.
 Variation V (coda) opens with a recapitulation of the two versions of the main theme, before the return of the motive leads to another fiercely dissonant clash.
 Cornelius interprets this passage as aiming towards "Not with something as simple as the victory of good over evil, but with an amalgamation of the two opposed forces into an absolute dominance".
 The work ends with a triumphal version of the main theme in F major on eight trumpets, which, according to Langgaard's indications, "are to be placed in such a way in the orchestra that their sound cuts shrilly through that of the orchestra."